genpat-it/spread/README.md

 ## Zooms for clusters

-GrapeTree can be used to visualize results generated with [ReporTree](https://github.com/insapathogenomics/ReporTree).
+SPREAD can be used to visualize results generated with [ReporTree](https://github.com/insapathogenomics/ReporTree).
 Very briefly, ReporTree allows the generation of a series of zooms on clusters by specifying samples of interest and parameters such as thresholds and distances.

-In this context, it's possible to indicate to GrapeTree the presence of available zooms using the methods described below.
+In this context, it's possible to indicate to SPREAD the presence of available zooms using the methods described below.

 > **Please note.**
 > Here, we describe how to set up and place the needed newick and metadata files for zooms.
 However, if you produce these files directly with ReporTree, the structure, composition, and positions are already correct.